forestdussault/OLCRedmineAutomator/README.md

 The majority of our tools work by parsing a list of Sample IDs provided in the description field of a Redmine issue submitted through the [OLC Redmine portal](http://redmine.biodiversity.agr.gc.ca/projects/cfia/).
-The requested tool to run the analysis on must be specified in the subject line.
+The requested tool to run the analysis must be specified in the subject line.

 Below are a list of acceptable keywords that the OLCRedmineAutomator will detect in an issue subject line.
 The amount of resources allocated